 Image size optimization: You know many folks (including me once, silly amateur mistake of mine) don’t know about compressing images to reduce their size in bytes.
-Uploading heavy original images on website not only takes up a lot of website storage but also reduce your the page speed.
+Uploading heavy original images on the website not only takes up a lot of website storage but also reduces your page speed.
 And Page speed is important!

-Imagine yourself trying to load a webpage but it even after 3-4 seconds it doesn’t load.
+Imagine yourself trying to load a webpage but even after 3-4 seconds, it doesn’t load.
 What will you do?
 Bounce back, Right?

-The lighter your image is, faster your page will load.
-If you have a slow page, run a speed test with GTMetrix; this test will your page speed, total page size and size of heavy images (if any).
+The lighter your image is, the faster your page will load.
+If you have a slow page, run a speed test with GTMetrix; this test will your page speed, total page size, and size of heavy images (if any).

 Optimize all images that you use in the content for SEO.
 Always add ‘alt text’ to your images while uploading them.
-You can do this while uploading your image in your media library.
+You can do this while uploading your image to your media library.

 Well-written alt text is important to your website’s accessibility, and its search engine optimization (SEO).

 For size optimization, always download jpeg files and use WordPress Image compressor Plugins like shortpixel to shorten the image file size and make it fast loading.
 These plugins compress images without losing the quality of images.

 Another failure contributing mistake by the new blogger is the Installation of unnecessary plug-ins.
 Novice Bloggers tend to have everything ready before they need it.
 This is where the plugins come in.